Auto Insurance Glossary

 At-Fault

 At-fault means a driver is legally responsible for causing an accident, which can affect premiums and liability.
-Being found at fault typically results in a 20% to 40% premium increase for several years.
+Being found at fault increases premiums by 20% to 40% for several years.
 It also makes you financially responsible for damages to others.

 Auto Damage